 The modern Bullworker provides up to 100lbs of controlled resistance and is constructed out of high quality steel.
 So confident are the manufacturers of its durable construction, that it comes with a 5 year warranty and a 90 day money back guarantee.
-The is one of the best pieces of isometric exercise equipment on the market at an affordable price.
+It’s portable enough to go anywhere and is the perfect travel companion.
+The Bullworker (link to Amazon) is one of the best pieces of isometric exercise equipment on the market at an affordable price.

 You can see my full Bullworker X5 review here.

-After the Bullworker, Gert F. Koelbel went on to develop another isometric device, the Isokinator.
+After the Bullworker, Gert F. Koelbel went on to develop another isometric tool, the Isokinator – another excellent portable isometric training device.
 Just larger than a smart phone and made of stainless steel and aerospace aluminium, it is capable of providing up to 198 lbs of resistance.

 I’ve really enjoyed exercising with the Isokinator.
-The cooper colored balls enable me to maintain a constant exercise intensity and really focus on the muscles being worked.
+The gold colored balls enable me to maintain a constant exercise intensity and really focus on the muscles being worked.